Code-Institute-Submissions/meldissa-p4-dessert-island-blog_AprResub/README.md

 * A large part of this project code was used and inspired from the Code Institute's I Think Therefore I Blog walkthrough to be able to build a base skeleton project.
 Please note some of the borrowed code has been customised by me to fit this project.
 I have also added my own code for additional functions for the project.

+* To build the contact functionality for the website, code from [twilio](https://www.twilio.com/blog/build-contact-form-python-django-twilio-sendgrid) tutorial was used to assist with this.

+* [Bootstrap](https://getbootstrap.com/) to help with styling and overall responsivness of the website.

 * To assist with the unit testing section of the project, Code Institute's Hello Django Testing tutorial section was utilised as well as the following [YouTube](https://www.youtube.com/watch?v=qwypH3YvMKc&list=PLbpAWbHbi5rMF2j5n6imm0enrSD9eQUaM&index=1) resource.

 ## Acknowledgements <a name="acknowledgements"></a>